srod/node-minify/Readme.md

   options: {
     advanced: false, // set to false to disable advanced optimizations - selector & property merging, reduction, etc.
     aggressiveMerging: false // set to false to disable aggressive merging of properties.
-    ... // See more information below
+    ... // See more information link below
   },
   callback: function (err, min) {}
 });